Thee Beginning of the End:

 IT alone served as the engine of organismic, rapturous delight.

-The integrity of the cell wall; the elaboration of specialized organs for motion and perception–these earliest acts of bodily creation lifted us from the pools of a Paleozoic Eden.
-To these developments we owe thanks for the powers that later enriched our lives.
+The integrity of the cell wall; the elaboration of specialized organs for motion and perception–these earliest acts of creation lifted us from the pools of a Paleozoic Eden.

-From the first humble days of this Paleozoic Genesis, the Body and its evolutionary endowment dominated its mental Child & junior partner.
+From the first humble days of the Paleozoic Genesis, Body dominated its mental junior partner.

-As Patriarch and Warden of the nursery within the prison of the skull, it could come sliding in along secret neural pathways to surprise its Child as did the Lord of Genesis in the cool of evening.
+As Patriarch of the nursery within the prison of the skull, It could come sliding along secret neural pathways to surprise its Child, much like the Lord of Genesis suddenly appearing in the cool of evening.

-And when It came, It would ask for an accounting; and always, Its loyal pre-cortical Son would lisp the only words it knew:
+And when It came, It would ask for an accounting.
+And always, the loyal Son would lisp the only words it knew:

 “I do as the Father has commanded me, so that the world may know that I love the Father…” (John 14.31).